tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Combat Encounter.** [Goblin x4.]

-> [Initiative: Tarkin, Goblin 1, Gar, Goblin 2, Asher, Goblin 3, Aarden]
+> Initiative: Tarkin, Goblin-1, Gar, Goblin-2, Asher, Goblin-3, Aarden, Goblin-4
 > Tarkin used Lucky trait to re-roll.

 Goblin-3 is closest to the party and moves into view on the bridge above.